kiali/kiali.io/content/en/docs/Configuration/namespace-management.md

           operator: Exists
 ```

 When `cluster_wide_access` is set to `false`, the Kiali Operator will examine the `default` selectors under `spec.deployment.discovery_selectors`, as the example above illustrates.
-The Kiali Operator will then attempt to find all the namespaces that match the discovery selectors.
+The Kiali Operator will then attempt to find all of the namespaces that match the discovery selectors.
 For each namespace that matches the discovery selectors, the Kiali Operator will create a Role and assign that Role to the Kiali Service Account thus giving Kiali access to those namespaces.
 These namespaces are therefore called the "accessible namespaces".

 {{% alert color="info" %}}
 The Kiali Operator will always give the Kiali Server access to the namespace where the Kiali Server is installed and to the Istio control plane namespace (which may be the same namespace), whether those namespaces match a discovery selector or not.
 When `cluster_wide_access` is `false` and no discovery selectors are defined, the Kiali Server will only be given access to those two namespaces.